 NPS surveys open up channels of communication between your customers and your business.
 It is possible to get new development ideas, better understand customer requirements and know how the business is going.
 Besides, this is also the place where customers interact and receive feedback, limiting customers to go public on the internet if they are not satisfied.
 You can evaluate the ability of customers to continue using products and services.
 At the same time, you can also introduce other products and services while interacting with customers.

-20+ Questions To Ask In The Net Promoter Score Survey
+20+ Questions To Ask In The Net Promoter Score Survey (NPS Score Questions)

-If you’re struggling to increase your survey response rate and get actionable feedback.
+Suppose you’re struggling to increase your survey response rate and get actionable feedback.
 The following sample questions may help you.

 Rating survey questions – Net Promoter Score Survey